Xiao-A-lbert/Help-Desk-Ticket-My-internet-won-t-work-/README.md

-# Help Desk Ticket: My internet won-t work!
+# Help Desk Ticket: My internet won't work!

 <h2>Description</h2>
 In this practical help desk ticket, a user states that their internet is not working.
 Given the details of the ip address, subnet mask, and gateway address, here are the steps I woudld take by applying the OSI model to resolve this ticket.